shijithpk/hottest-panchayats-kerala/README.md

 ### Acknowledgments

-Special thanks to the Open Data Kerala group, got my geojson of Kerala's administrative boundaries from [their repo](https://github.com/opendatakerala/lsg-kerala-data).
+Special thanks to the Open Data Kerala group, got my geojson of Kerala's administrative boundaries from [their github repo](https://github.com/opendatakerala/lsg-kerala-data).

 ### Want to hire me?